 If you find your brush head is not staying dry, dip the bristles in vinegar occasionally to help kill bacteria.
-The white teakwood is naturally antibacterial but the vinegar will help too.
+The bamboo is naturally antibacterial but the vinegar will help too.

 Stop using the brush and replace it if you see any mold growth.

 To reduce cracking, keep the wood parts dry and do not soak or submerge them in water.
 Cracking is normal for uncoated brushes if you tend to get the wooden parts very wet.
 You can oil your brushes to reduce the potential of cracking if you regularly submerge your dish brushes in water.

 Replacing the brush head: The first time, it is a little stiff to bend the wires and you may need to use a pair of pliers to loosen it. (use caution).
 The subsequent times, you can use strong fingers to squeeze the wires together, loosen the metal grip, and pop off the brush head.
 Just slide a new brush head on and replace the metal grip that holds it tight.

 Use this brush until the bristles no longer work or the brush head falls apart